haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/layouts/xml-instructions.md

 *  remove a page element
 <p></p>

 The basic set of instructions is the same for all types of layout files.
-This article describes these basic instructions; for details about how they are used in particular layout file type, please refer to the <a href="{{ page.baseurl }}/frontend-dev-guide/layouts/layout-types.html" target="_blank">Layout file types</a> article.
+This article describes these basic instructions; for details about how they are used in particular layout file type, please refer to the <a href="{{ page.baseurl }}/frontend-dev-guide/layouts/layout-types.html" target="_blank">布局文件类型</a> article.

 <h2 id="fedg_layout_xml-instruc_ex">Common layout instructions</h2>